 This segment generally serves high density residential, but transitions to commercial and business uses at each end.
 Arctic Benson Park is located on the west end of this portion of the corridor.
 Landscaping adjacent to this portion of the corridor is varied to include lawn, mature deciduous and evergreen trees, and shrub beds.
 At Arctic Benson Park, wood bollards and a steel swing gate are set in lawn to prohibit/ control vehicle access into the park.
 At one residential property, a low, dimensional lumber retaining wall is present within the ROW.
 Private residential fences of varying styles are also present along the corridor.

-Photo 12 - W. 32nd Ave.
+Photo 14 - W. 32nd Ave.
 (Arctic Benson Park)

-Photo 13 - W. 32nd Ave.
+Photo 15 - W. 32nd Ave.
 (Typical Landscaping)

-e) W. 32nd Ave and Calais Drive (C Street to Denali Street)
+Photo 12 - W. 32nd Ave.
+(C St. to A St.) -Typical Landscaping e) W. 32nd Ave and Calais Drive (C Street to Denali Street)